 Japan Summer Trip.
 Day 2: Osaka

-Summer in Japan, you have to wake up as early as 3am to have your Suboh prayer that lasted at almost 5am.
-As we skipped Minami attack yesterday, We started early on the 2nd day to cover Shinsaibashi later in the evening.
-After a simple western breakfast, we took a Sakaisuji line to the Ebisucho station in Tennoji.
+In the summer in Japan, you have to wake up as early as 3 a.m. to have your Suboh prayer, which lasts until almost 5 a.m.
+As we skipped the Minami attack yesterday, we started early on the second day to cover Shinsaibashi later in the evening.
+We had a straightforward western breakfast before traveling to Tennoji's Ebisucho station on the Sakaisuji line.
 We took full advantage of the Osaka Amazing Pass on the second day.

 We visited the Tsutenkaku Tower to enjoy the panoramic view of the Shitennoji area from the observatory deck in the morning.
-However, we missed the nostalgic Shinsekai (Osaka's new world) experience during pre-WWII as most of the shops still closed.
-The tower was constructed in 1912 after Paris' Eifel Tower also homed 'Wakuwaku Land' that brings big name Glico.
+However, we were unable to enjoy the nostalgic Shinsekai (Osaka's new world) experience from pre-WWII, as most of the shops remained closed.
+The tower was constructed in 1912 after Paris' Eiffel Tower and also homed 'Wakuwaku Land,' which brings the big name Glico.

 Where is Nu'man?